 But, the fact remains that, if a surface has residue of any kind on it — generally left behind after a cleaning event — the surface could still be harmful in one way or another.

 Residues: Harmless Or Harmful?

-A chemical residue, quite simply, is matter that is left on a surface after evaporation or insufficient rinsing occurs.
+A chemical residue, quite simply, is a matter that is left on a surface after evaporation or insufficient rinsing occurs.